 - 10. From the Repository Packages page, you can set the packages with which your software is compatible.
 This page will only be visible if you have selected only one distribution.
 You can search for packages.
 Select and click the down arrow to add them.
 Click save. - 11.
+You can (optionally) restrict the distribution or target format that the software applies to, from the Restrictions page.
+The restriction rule is set as a regular expression.
+For more information, refer to Restricting Software Components for OSes and Formats.
+Click save. - 12.
 From the Boot Scripts page, upload any boot scripts you want to add to this software.
 You can either: - Upload an existing boot script file by using the upload icon. - Create a new boot script by clicking new.